brimson/brimson.github.io/_posts/2021-12-27-project_reality_optics_blur.md

 ### Blur Mismatching

-The blur offsets are independent from screen resolution, causing blur mismatches (holes) between the samples.
+The blur offsets are independent from screen resolution, causing "holes" in-between the samples.

 ```glsl
 // Calculating horizontal offset size